Compartment syndrome is a surgical emergency.

 Be aware that there are three main compartments in the forearm (mobile wad, anterior compartment, and dorsal compartment – with each of the latter two being divided into a superficial and a deep portion).
 The approach to the relevant muscle compartment will be based on one of the standard surgical approaches in the forearm, respecting the important neurovascular structures.
 The procedure should include decompression of the median nerve in the carpal tunnel and the ulnar nerve in the distal forearm.

-The anterior dermato-fasciotomy incision extends over the carpal tunnel and Guyon's canal distally (in order to decompress the median and ulnar nerves).
+The anterior dermato-fasciotomy incision extends over the carpal tunnel and Guyon's canal distally (to decompress the median and ulnar nerves).

 It continues with a curved incision towards the radial side of the mid-forearm and proximally on the anterolateral aspect of the forearm, as in a standard Henry approach.